mbiemann/weather-data/README.md

     )['Item']['answer']['S']))
 ```

-When executes this solution first using [./test-data](test-data), only the file `weather.20160201.csv` is processed, and the awnsers will be:
+When executes this solution first using [./test-data](test-data), only the file `weather.20160201.csv` is processed.
+The file `weather.20160301.csv` is to larger (in this example) to proccess with Lambda, and the awnsers will be:

 ![Answers DynamoDB](answers-dynamodb.png)